phish77/hdg-exporter-raspi/README.md

 ## Docker

 A Docker image is available at `ghcr.io/srt/hdg-exporter`.
 A sample `docker-compose.yml` file with Prometheus, Grafana, and hdg-exporter can be found in the `samples` directory.
-Just update the environment variables in `app.env`.
+Just update the environment variables in `app.env` or enter them when running the `setup_directories_and_env.sh` script.

 ## Prerequisites